Pre-school playgroup: Playgroups in Australia

 Playgroups can be held anywhere that is safe for children and where groups of people can meet – community and neighbourhood centres, health clinics, women's centres, preschools and kindergartens, church halls and even in someone's house.
 In a playgroup, parents and caregivers stay to interact with the other adults and to play with the children.
 No child is too young for playgroup.
-All children from 0–5 years, including babies, love new experiences and benefit from developing sensory, social and communication skills through activities at playgroup.

 March 2003 saw a dramatic increase in the number of mothers attending playgroup.

 Playgroups in Hong Kong

-In Hong Kong pre-school children (0 – 3 years) join playgroups to study (mostly foreign languages) in an interactive environment before entering kindergarten.
+In Hong Kong, preschool children (0 – 3 years) join playgroups to study (mostly foreign languages) in an interactive environment before entering kindergarten.

 Playgroups in Philippines

 In the Philippines, typical playgroup activity centers can be usually seen in malls where parents can leave their children for a few minutes to a few hours in an interactive environment where they can play and learn together with a random group of children.
 There are also toddler playgroup classes in several schools which offer a combination of Family Music, story telling, sensory activities, simple puzzles, and matching and sorting activities.